-Arevio IORP II edition is complete for you and easy to use
+Arevio IORP II edition is complete for pension funds and easy to use

 Eligible or exempted?

 Who should apply?
 Not all IORPs (Institutions for Occupational Retirement Provision).
 Certainly those with a balance sheet total over 1 billion €.
 As for the others, it depends on national conditions, and the safest way to know is to call the National Supervisory Authority which decide in last resort.

 They will also decide what kind of report you need to produce, if any: